DudeTux42/DudeTux42/README.md

 ## 💼 Work:
 Currently, I’m working towards my **software development degree** as an **IT Specialist (Fachinformatiker Anwendungsentwicklung)** in Germany (Bavaria).
 I’m gaining hands-on experience in software development while learning the ins and outs of coding and problem-solving.

-## 🌍 Location:
-I’m based in **Bavaria, Germany**.
-I enjoy the balance of the vibrant tech scene and the calm of the countryside.

 ## 🎯 Goals:
 - **Improve my Rust skills**: I’m focused on becoming more proficient and secure with Rust to build reliable, performant applications.
 - **Contribute to the FOSS community**: I want to give back by contributing to open-source projects that help others and advance the tech ecosystem.